 A launch vehicle is a complex system conceived to deliver a payload to a given orbit by providing the right altitude and velocity for orbit injection.
 This has to be achieved at the minimum launch cost possible and with the maximum reliability and overall quality of launch service.

-Launcher systems activities aim to identify and study advanced vehicle concepts and possible evolutions of operational launchers that answer top-level mission requirements, which fulfil both technical and programmatic aspects.
+Launcher systems activities aim to identify and study advanced vehicle concepts and possible evolutions of operational launchers that meet top-level mission requirements, and fulfil both technical and programmatic aspects.

 These activities regularly integrate the updated maturity state of technologies.

 Technology activities aim at maturating enabling technologies through ground testing or flight experimentation.
 The objective of the technology maturation activities is to reach TRL 6, which is considered to be the adequate level to mitigate risks before entering in a firm development.

 While technology maturation increases individual technology readiness levels, it becomes necessary to integrate different technologies on a single platform.

 This allows to raise the Integration Readiness Level (IRL), where IRL 2 is considered to be the adequate level to mitigate risks before entering in a firm development.

 The TDVP establishes the link between system, demonstrators and technologies and ensures consistency between these three elements using: